sourcegraph/sourcegraph-public-snapshot/doc/cloud/index.md

 ### Access to all Sourcegraph features

-All Sourcegraph features are avilable on Sourcegraph Cloud instances out-of-the-box, including but not limited to:
+All Sourcegraph features are available on Sourcegraph Cloud instances out-of-the-box, including but not limited to:

 - [Server-side Batch Changes](../batch_changes/explanations/server_side.md)
 - [Precise code navigation powered by auto-indexing](../code_navigation/explanations/auto_indexing.md)